Topical Ginger Effective for Osteoarthritis

 Nature has formulated pain reduction in combination with synergistic buffering abilities.
 This is why ginger is also used in traditional medicine to treat ulcerous conditions.

-Therkleson T. Topical Ginger Treatment With a Compress or Patch for Osteoarthritis Symptoms.
+Therkleson T. Topical Ginger Treatment for Osteoarthritis Symptoms.
 J Holist Nurs.
 2013 Dec 4.

 Niempoog S, Siriarchavatana P, Kajsongkram T. The efficacy of Plygersic gel for use in the treatment of osteoarthritis of the knee.
 J Med Assoc Thai.
 2012 Oct;95 Suppl 10:S113-9.